Latest offers from BT Broadband in December 2021

 For more detailed information on BT's fibre offerings and how they differ, see our BT fibre deals explained & compared page.

 There are many benefits to getting a BT broadband package.
 Let’s take a quick look at the highlights.

 Exclusive to BT and available for free for all new BT Superfast Fibre customers, the Smart Hub router is an impressive piece of kit designed to give your household fast and reliable wireless internet connection.

-Available to both new and existing BT customers for an additional £7 a month, Complete Wifi uses the Smart Hub 2 together with additional Wi-Fi discs to guarantee strong signal in every room of the home.
+Available to both new and existing BT customers for an additional £7 monthly cost, Complete Wifi uses the Smart Hub 2 together with additional Wi-Fi discs to guarantee strong signal in every room of the home.

 Initially customers receive just one disc, which BT claims can increase speeds by 25% in the average 4-bedroom home.
 However if you still have “not spots”, BT will send up to two additional discs for free.
 So confident are they in the success of this tech, that if after three months you’re still not satisfied, you will be refunded £100.